indig0fox/ocap-renderterrain/README.md

 <!-- WITH TEMP BIND MOUNTED FOR DEBUG -->
 docker run -it --rm --name ocap-rendermap --mount type=bind,src="$(pwd)"/input,target=/app/input --mount type=bind,src="$(pwd)"/output,target=/app/output --mount type=bind,src="$(pwd)"/temp,target=/app/temp indifox926/ocap-rendermap:latest
 ```

+### Output Data Structure

+The output data will be saved to the `output` directory of this project.
+The output data will be in the following format:

+    output
+    ├── {worldName}
+    │   ├── topo
+    │   │   ├── {z}
+    │   │   │   ├── {x}
+    │   │   │   │   ├── {y}.png
+    │   │   │   │   ├── {y}.png.aux.xml
+    │   │   │   ├── ...
+    │   │   │   └── {x}
+    │   │   ├── ...
+    │   │   └── {z}
+    │   ├── topoDark
+    |   |   └─ <same format as above>
+    │   ├── topoRelief
+    │   |   └─ <same format as above>
+    │   └── colorRelief
+    │   |    └─ <same format as above>
+    |   ├── {worldName}_colorRelief.tif (georeferenced GeoTiff)
+    |   ├── {worldName}_topoRelief.tif (georeferenced GeoTiff)
+    |   └── map.json (metadata)

+This folder can be installed directly to the local /maps folder of an OCAP2 instance.
+Please also provide this data to [indigo@indigofox.dev](mailto:indigo@indigofox.dev) or on the OCAP2 Discord server so that it can be hosted for others to stream.

 ## Credits